VB.Net - Forms

 Let's start with creating a Window Forms Application by following the following steps in Microsoft Visual Studio: File -> New Project -> Windows Forms Applications

-Finally select OK, Microsoft Visual Studio your project and displays following window with a default Form with a name Form1.
+Finally, select OK, Microsoft Visual Studio creates your project and displays following window Form with a name Form1.

 Visual Basic Form is the container for all the controls that make up the user interface.
 Every window you see in a running visual basic application is a form, thus the terms form and window describe the same entity.
 Visual Studio creates a default form for you when you create a Windows Forms Application.

 Every form will have title bar on which the form's caption is displayed and there will be buttons to close, maximize and minimize the form shown below: